-Incomplete spinal cord injury (SCI) can result in profound impairments in volitional strength and reflex excitability, which contribute to loss of function.
-Human and animal models suggest that disruption of endogenous monoaminergic input, particularly serotonin (5-HT), from supraspinal centers contributes to this impaired motor function following SCI.
-In the present study, we investigated the effects of 5-HT medications on motor function in individuals with chronic (>1 year) SCI.
-Clinical measures of strength, spasticity/spasms, and walking ability were assessed in 12 individuals with chronic incomplete SCI following acute administration of either 8 mg cyproheptadine, a 5-HT antagonist, or 10 mg escitalopram, a selective 5-HT reuptake inhibitor (SSRI), in a double-blinded, randomized, crossover fashion.
-Results indicated that 5-HT medications depressed clinical measures of strength and spasticity/spasms, whereas SSRIs augmented both strength and spasticity/spasms.
-These changes are consistent with the dysregulation of 5-HT sensitive spinal neurons following SCI.
-This understanding may augment clinicians' awareness of the motor consequences of 5-HT medications.
+An incomplete spinal cord injury (SCI) results in profound impairments in volitional strength and reflex excitability, which contribute to loss of function.
+Human and animal models suggest that disruption of monoaminergic input, particularly serotonin (5HT), from supraspinal centers contributes this impaired motor function following SCI.
+In the present study, we investigated the effects of 5HT medications on motor function in individuals with chronic (> 1 yr) SCI.
+Clinical measures of strength, spasticity/spasms, and walking ability were assessed on 12 individuals with chronic incomplete SCI following acute administration of either 8 mg cyproheptadine, a 5HT antagonist, or 10 mg escitalopram, a selective 5HT reuptake inhibitor (SSRI), in a double-blinded, randomized, crossover fashion.
+Results indicate that 5HT medications modulate both volitional and reflexive behaviors with little change in walking performance; 5HT antagonist medications depressed clinical measures of strength and spasticity/spasms.
+These changes are consistent with the dysregulation of 5HT-sensitive spinal neurons following SCI.
+This understanding may augment clinicians' awareness of the motor consequences of 5HT medications.